 Bottom line

-The honest bottom line: CompTIA CySA+ is hard at 75/100 in the RoleMath model.
+The honest bottom line: CompTIA CySA+ sits at the advanced stage, where CompTIA recommends about four years in a SOC analyst or vulnerability analyst role.
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for security analytics, detection, vulnerability management, incident response, reporting, and tool-driven investigation.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for CompTIA CySA+?
+What experience does the vendor expect for CompTIA CySA+?

 Should I study from employer-language samples?